-For those rare and exceptional cases which fall outside the standard expected category, of at least one standardised score of 84 or less, the amount of evidence of need will vary, and will likely need to be greater, according to the candidate's standardised scores on tests of speed.
+For those rare and exceptional cases which fall outside the standard expected categories, as above, the amount of evidence of need will vary, and be greater, according to the candidate's standardised scores on tests of speed.

-These rare and exceptional cases will need to be referred to the relevant awarding body using Access arrangements online.
+A referral to the relevant awarding body using Access arrangements online will be required.
 An awarding body reserves the right to request, 'call-in' evidence from the centre and will expect to see a strong justification for 25% extra time.